 Key Takeaways

-• Chain link fencing and high-strength netting remain the go-to solutions for tennis, pickleball, basketball, and multi-use courts in 2025, offering the best balance of durability, safety, and cost-effectiveness.
+- Chain link fencing and high-strength netting remain the go-to solutions for tennis, pickleball, basketball, and multi-use courts, offering the best balance of durability, safety, and cost-effectiveness.

-• Typical fence heights range from 10–12 ft for tennis court baselines, 8–10 ft for basketball courts and pickleball, and 10–20 ft for backstop netting, with full-sized tennis court fencing projects.
+- Typical fence heights range from 10–12 ft for tennis court baselines, 8–10 ft for basketball courts and 4’ – 8’ for pickleball.

-• Regular inspections, tension checks, and minor repairs every 6–12 months can extend fence and net life well beyond 15–20 years, protecting your investment for decades.
+- Regular inspections, tension checks, and minor repairs every 6–12 months can extend fence and the life of the products, protecting your investment for years.

 What Is Court Fencing & Netting?